cs444-defectives/nachos/README.md

 We have changed code in the following files:

-  - `Makefile.common` (to add and remove files to project)
-  - `threads/system.{cc,h}` (to handle all the new stuff....??)
-  - `threads/synch.{cc,h}` (add Debug statements??)
-  - `threads/thread.cc` (add more attributes to Thread object??)
-  - `userprog/addrspace.cc` (Change page table to non 1 to 1 mapping)
-  - `userprog/exception.cc` (add functionality for system to handle more than Halt)
+  - TODO: run `git diff --stat` before submission

 We have added the following files to the project:

-  - `filesys/openfile.cc`
-  - `filesys/openfile.h`
-  - `test/arg_seq_child.c`
-  - `test/argkid.c`
-  - `test/argtest.c`
-  - `test/cat.c`
-  - `test/cp.c`
-  - `test/deepfork.c`
-  - `test/deepkid1.c`
-  - `test/deepkid2.c`
-  - `test/defective_libc.c`
-  - `test/dup.c`
-  - `test/echo.c`
-  - `test/exec.c`
-  - `test/exec_with_args.c`
-  - `test/file_test.c`
-  - `test/fileio.c`
-  - `test/fork.c`
-  - `test/fromcons.c`
-  - `test/hellocons.c`
-  - `test/hellofile.c`
-  - `test/kid.c`
-  - `test/parent_child.c`
-  - `test/seq_child.c`
-  - `test/share.c`
-  - `test/sharekid.c`
-  - `test/shell.c`
-  - `threads/memorymanager.{cc, h}`
-  - `userprog/synchconsole.{cc, h}`
+  - TODO: run `git diff --stat` before submission

 ## System Calls

 All system calls were passed to the exception handler and thus implemented in exception.cc.
+We use several helper functions to prevent the switch block from growing out of control and to enable (modified and limited) calling of syscalls from other syscalls (especially useful when implementing #SCRIPT).
 Additional supporting files were modified or created to help with relevant processes.
-Our system uses a global array, open_files, to keep track of the OpenFile objects.
-Another global array, threads, is also used to keep track of the threads in our system.
-A unique spaceID is given to every new thread that is created.
-Talk about exit codes, how spaceids are assigned?, other global variables..
+Our system uses an array `open_files` for each addrspace to keep track of OpenFile objects.
+We track threads in a global array `threads`.
+Threads can be alive or dead.
+Dead threads can either be `!done`, which keeps their return value for a potential future Join(), or `done`, where they will be garbage collected at the next context switch.
+Living threads can also be `done`, meaning that their parents are now dead and no longer care about the return value of the thread.
+A unique SpaceID is given to every new thread that is created, where each new SpaceID is one higher than the last.
+These IDs are not reclaimed, so each is unique even if the thread's data is long gone.

-- `::Exit`: when this syscall is called, the current thread is marked as 'dead'.
-The parent thread joins with the current thread, and removes all of it's child threads that are marked as 'dead'.
+- `::Exit`: when this syscall is called, the current thread is marked as 'dead' and the argument given is set as the thread's return value.
+The parent would get this return value on a future Join().

-- `::Exec`: when this syscall is called, the filename is read.
-If the filename is NULL or too long, the method returns.
-               This exec takes in arguments and puts them into the kernelspace arguments array.
-If any of these arguments are NULL or too long the method returns.
-In addition, if there is not enough kernel space for all of the arguments the method returns.
-The stack pointer is updated to start at the argv array.
+- `::Exec`: when this syscall is called, the filename and arguments are read in from userspace.
+If the file given is an NOFF binary, it gets its own address space, inherits files from the parent, etc. If the file given is a #SCRIPT, we instead create an addrspace for the userspace shell binary, suppress its prompt output, trick the shell into thinking that the #SCRIPT file is console input, and run it like we would normally run the shell.

 - `::Join`: when this syscall is called, a spaceID is grabbed.
 The global threads array is searched for an index with this